yux1991/yu-resume-academic/content/post/GMM/index.md

 ### Introduction

 #### What is Gaussian Mixture Model?
-The Gaussian mixture model has the form:
+The Gaussian mixture model (GMM) has the form:
 $$
   f(x)=\sum_{m=1}^M\alpha_m\phi(x;\mu_m,\Sigma_m),
 $$
 with mixing proportions $\alpha_m$, $\Sigma_m\alpha_m=1$, and each Gaussian density has a mean $\mu_m$ and covariance matrix $\Sigma_m$.
 One can think of mixture models as generalizing k-means clustering to incorporate information about the covariance structure of the data as well as the centers of the latent Gaussians.

+#### Applications of GMM
+GMM have been used recently for feature extraction from speech data for use in speech recognition systems[^1].
+They have also been used extensively in object tracking of multiple objects, where the number of mixture components and their means predict object locations at each frame in a video sequence[^2].
+The EM algorithm is used to update the component means over time as the video frames update, allowing object tracking.

 ### Overview